It is considered sound academic practices to cite the sources you base your argument on, so that:

-There are many ways of citation styles available, such as APA, Chicago, Harvard, Oxford, Vancouver etc. The Harvard reference system (also claled author year-system) is recommended at Hanken.
+There are many ways of citation styles available, such as APA, Chicago, Harvard, Oxford, Vancouver etc. The APA reference system (also called author year-system) is recommended at Hanken.

-In Hanken's own reference guide there are examples on how to cite the most common source types, according to the Harvard style.
-The referencing guide is available to anyone at Hanken writing reports and assignments.
+In Hanken's reference guide there are examples on how to cite the most common source types, according to the APA style (7th edition).
 Always check the reference guide to be sure what details need to be included in your references.

 A reference management tool is design to help you gather, manage, store and share all types of information, as well as generate citations and bibliographies.
 You can save all your references from different databases in one place!

 Have a look at the Reference Management Software Libguide to get started:

 Plagiarism means taking an other person's work and presenting it as one's own without mentioning the source.
 Have a look at the video below to learn more on plagiarism and how to avoid it (La Trobe University Library, 2:17).

 Hanken promotes good scientific practice in research as well as studies.
 Have a look at Hanken's Action Plan against Academic Dishonesty: